 Nomination and selection procedure

 The nomination period for the Human Rights Tulip is now closed.
-Due to the situation as a result of the corona virus, the selection procedure for the Human Rights Tulip will be postponed.
+Due to the situation as a result of the corona virus, the award ceremony is postponed to December 2020.
 Only the top-10 candidates and the candidates that receive a ‘wildcard’ will be contacted.